Kong/kongponents/docs/components/table-view.md

 `@cell:{event}` - returns the `Event`, the cell value, and the type. `cell-click` event is emitted whenever a cell is clicked and the cell click event handler is emitted, returns the cell `data`.

+The table in the example below contains buttons to demonstrate how KTableView handles clicks on different interactive elements within the table as well as clicks on its cells.

 <KComponent v-slot="{ data }" :data="{ cellClickEnabled: true }">
   <div class="vertical-container">
     <KInputSwitch